 Do you take your home seriously?

 Home health takes a comprehensive look at each room in your home and the possible environmental hazards.

 A healthy home means removing hazards from the air and water from all the rooms in your home.
 According to the US Department of Housing and Urban Development (HUD), environmental hazards throughout our homes harm millions of children every year.

 Due to these under the radar dangers, HUD developed the Healthy Homes Program to address multiple diseases and injuries that occur due to home hazards.
 The program expands upon HUD’s work to reduce lead within our communities to address the following safety concerns:

 HUD provides a portal with additional information, including details about grants, such as the Healthy Homes Demonstration Program and Healthy Homes Technical Studies.
 These programs aim to deliver education around home health, along with creating low-cost methods of hazard assessment and intervention.

 How does a Healthy Home Impact your Health?

-Why does this home health matter?
+Why does home health matter?

 - Do you (or someone in your family) seem allergic to your home?